What Are Spider Veins?

 Spider veins are a common unwanted issue for many patients.
 The medical term for spider veins is telangiectsias.
 Spider veins can be multiple colors; red, purple or blue are the most common.

 Spider veins itself is not necessarily a condition that requires medical attention.
 Spider veins however can be an indication of a deeper issue of Chronic Venous Insufficiency (CVI) of the lower extremities.
 This is a vein disorder that causes blood to flow backwards and pool in the legs.
 If a deeper issue such as CVI is identified, treatment of CVI via ablation or removal will often help prevent or delay additional spider veins from forming.
+For a consultation with one of our specialists, call Precision VIR at 214-382-3200 or complete the form below.

 What Are the Symptoms of Spider Veins?